Business, transport suspended in India during 14-hour lockdown for coronavirus

 While the curfew was voluntary and not an outright ban on the movement of people, Modi’s national appeal for social distancing dramatically reduced the number of people taking to India’s densely crowded streets.

-Indian Railways, which carries more than 25 million commuters every day, said it has cancelled all passenger train services until March 31.
+Indian Railways, which carries more than 25 million commuters every day, said it has canceled all passenger train services until March 31.

 Firefighters in western India fumigated areas around closed markets, public squares and urban slum districts.